 3) Post Condensed Videos of Your Tour

-Of course, you can build more complex engagement opportunities than simply sharing your tour on social media.
-One option is to give your audience a preview of what, exactly, they can expect when they view and engage with it on your website.
+You can build more complex engagement opportunities than simply sharing your tour on social media.
+One option is to give your audience a preview of what to expect when they view and engage with it on your website.

 Most virtual tours, of course, are built-in formats that are more complex (and interactive) than a simple video you could share directly on your social channels.
 But there’s a way around it.

 For instance, consider using a simple screen recording tool that captures what you see on your screen.
 Then, record yourself moving through your virtual tour.
 You can now turn that recording into a preview video, whether it be through a time lapse that condenses its length and adds visual appeal or by showing only a stop or two.

 A great way to do this is through the screen recording platform, VEED.
 VEED is best for anyone–Windows, Mac, or Linux Users–who wants a powerful and free online screen recorder and editor with no video duration limits.
 VEED will help you edit, share, and manage your screen recordings all in one website.
 Check out their blog to learn four easy ways to record your screen with the best video quality.

 With this technique, you get the engagement.
 Now, all you need to do is include a link to the full tour in the video captions, so those interested enough to learn more can easily do so.
 Just like that, you’ve created an internal engagement opportunity that still maximizes exposure for your full tour.